List of Dancing on Ice professional skaters: Robin Johnstone

+Robin Johnstone did not appear in any ISU Championship or Grand Prix events.
+She was paired with Gareth Thomas in series 8, but she withdrew in week 9 due to Gareth's sickness and Joe Pasquale in series 9.
+Robin returned for the 2021 series, and was partnered with Rufus Hound but withdrew on 3 February after Rufus came in contact with someone who tested positive for COVID-19.
+They were replaced by Matt Richardson who made his debut in the competition in week 4 but left the same week.
+In series 14, she was paired with rugby player Ben Foden but they were eliminated first.
+After a series break, Johnstone returned for series 16 where she was paired with professional boxer Ricky Hatton.
+They were eliminated first.
+She returned for series 17 as a replacement partner for Chris Taylor after his original partner Vanessa Bauer withdrew due to injury.

+Molly Lanaghan

+Molly Lanaghan is an English figure skater from Doncaster.
+With Dmirtre Razgulajevs, she has appeared at various national and international ice dance events.
+She joined the show in series 17 and was paired with Coronation Street actor Sam Aston.

 Sylvain Longchambon

 Sylvain Longchambon is a French ice dancer.
 With Caroline Truong, he won bronze at the 2002 French Championships and competed for two years on the senior international level.
 He appeared in series 6 with Jennifer Metcalfe.
 He was due to appear in series 7 with Heidi Range, but due to injury had to pull out.
 He was paired with Samia Ghadie, whom he later married and had a son with, in series 8 and Jorgie Porter in series 9.
 He returned to the show when it was revived for its 10th series in 2018, he partnered Stephanie Waring, they were eliminated in 11th place.
 For the 11th series he was paired with Jane Danson.
-Longchambon returned for series 15 and was paired with Mollie Gallagher.
+Longchambon returned for series 15 and was paired with Coronation Street actress Mollie Gallagher, and they were eliminated in the semi-final.
+For series 16, he was paired with Emmerdale actress Roxy Shahidi.
+They were the fourth couple to be eliminated.
+In series 17, he was due to be paired with paralympian Sarah Storey however Storey had been forced to withdraw from the competition due to injury.